Arsenal Transfer News: Gunners Open Steven N'Zonzi Talks in Latest Rumours

 Arsenal hope to complete Lucas Torreira deal next week.
 Agreed with Sampdoria & 22yo.
 Medical + signing imminent - depends if he flies straight from #WorldCup to London or via #URU Finishes 1st team recruitment but a younger player for future also likely before window shuts #AFC https://t.co/LHkXid7Rda

-Arsenal do appear a little light in the middle of the park at the moment.
-Jack Wilshere was released by the club at the end of his contract recently, as was Santi Cazorla after the Spaniard's constant battle with injury issues.
+Arsenal do appear a little light in the middle of the park.
+Jack Wilshere was released by the club at the end of his contract.
+As was Santi Cazorla after his constant battle with injury issues.

 N'Zonzi would undoubtedly add some presence to this part of the pitch and the type of physicality the Gunners have long been without in front of their back four.

-Since he moved to Sevilla and started working under Emery, N'Zonzi has made major strides as a player.
-In Spain he uses his huge frame to great effect in midfield, shielding the ball, winning headers and brushing off oncoming opponents when he does opt to march forward.
+Since moving to Sevilla in 2015, N'Zonzi has made major strides as a player.
+He uses his huge frame to great effect in midfield, shielding the ball, winning headers and brushing off oncoming opponents when he does opt to march forward.

-In addition, N'Zonzi has improved the technical side of his game.
+In addition, the France international has improved the technical side of his game during his time in Spain.
 While there were times during his spell in England when he would often gift possession to opponents, he's now much smarter in how he utilises the ball.
 It's made him one of the most complete midfielders in La Liga.

-He helped Sevilla win the 2015-2016 UEFA Europa League and as noted below, his career seemingly continues to be on an upward curve:
+He helped Sevilla win the 2015-2016 UEFA Europa League, and as noted below, his career seemingly continues to be on an upward curve:

 Squawka Football @Squawka